PhiDuyAnh/PizzaSales/README.md

 ### Best & Worst Sellers
 - The Thai Chicken Pizza brought the most revenue of approximately $43.000 while The Brie Carre Pizza brought the least revenue of 3.5 times less than the former.
 - Although the top 5 pizzas by Quantity and Total Orders (The Classic Deluxe, The Barbecue Chicken, The Hawaiian Pizza, The Pepperoni Pizza, The Thai Chicken) shared pretty similar figures, the bottom 5 pizzas by the same metrics saw the significantly lower numbers of The Brie Carre Pizza compared to the rest.

+## Recommendations & Next Steps

+### Daily and Monthly Trends
+- Since Fridays and Saturdays are the busiest days, focus on promotions and targeted marketing during weekends to maximize sales.
+July, being the peak month for orders, could be leveraged for seasonal promotions or special deals.
+- Implement a marketing calendar to plan promotional activities around Fridays, Saturdays, and peak months like July.

+### Pizza Category & Size
+- Given the high sales of Classic and Supreme pizzas, continue promoting these popular categories.
+- Develop combo offers with Large-sized pizzas and Classic or Supreme categories to attract more customers.

+### Best & Worst Sellers
+- The Thai Chicken Pizza is the top revenue generator, so it should remain a central focus in promotions.
+However, the poor performance of the Brie Carre Pizza indicates it may need re-evaluation in terms of pricing, marketing, or removal from the menu.
+- Find out if certain customer segments prefer the Brie Carre Pizza, which could help target specific promotions or rework its recipe.

+### Product Optimization
+- Focus on optimizing the pizza sizes and categories that perform well.
+For example, XXL pizzas contribute minimally to revenue, suggesting customers are not interested in this option.
+Consider removing or replacing this size.
+- Carry out surveys or testing to gauge customer interest in different pizza sizes before making changes.